angband/angband/docs/birth.rst

 .. _Warrior:

 Warrior
-  A Warrior is a hack-and-slash character, who solves most of his problems by cutting them to pieces, but will occasionally fall back on the help of a magical device.
+  A Warrior is a hack-and-slash character, who solves most problems by cutting them to pieces, but will occasionally fall back on the help of a magical device.
 Their prime stats are strength, constitution, and dexterity, and they will strike more blows with melee weapons than any